 1. How does this verse deepen our understanding of God's character and His relationship with creation?
-2. What obstacles prevent us from living out the truths presented in this verse?
+2. How should this truth about Beersheba Vision shape our daily decisions and priorities?
 3. How does this verse fit into the broader biblical story culminating in Christ?